-In 2003 they were dubbed “huddle room" by an IT management company.2 Today, these teamwork-enhancing spaces are spreading like wildfire.
+In 2003 they were dubbed “huddle rooms” by an IT management company.
+Today, these teamwork-enhancing spaces are spreading like wildfire.
 Industry analysts estimate that there are 20 – 25 huddle rooms for every group video room.
-With 1.5 – 2 million group video rooms worldwide, the number of huddle rooms is projected to be 30-50 million.3
+With 1.5 – 2 million group video rooms worldwide, the number of huddle rooms is projected to be 30-50 million.

-Industry observers agree: Huddle Rooms are on the rise.
-A few key features define huddle rooms.
-They contrast with typical conference rooms.
+Industry observers agree: huddle rooms are on the rise.
+A few key features define huddle rooms and how they contrast with typical conference rooms.
 Regardless of installed furniture or technology, huddle spaces are: